-It is important to remember that the ego is something we made – it is our project – and so it is our responsibility to end it.
-This makes no sense at all from an egoic perspective, which is why we need the help of A Course in Miracles in seeing what the ego is and how it can be undone.
+It is important to remember that the ego is something we made – it is our project, our construct – and so we are enabled to bring it to an end as well.
+This makes no sense at all from an ego perspective (forever bent on its own preservation), which is why we need the help of A Course in Miracles in seeing what the ego is and how it can be undone.
+Ego, it turns out, can be undone through attention.

 Help is simply the action of asking for help.
 Help is the insight that our own resources are futile and cannot be truly helpful, and so on that basis are set aside in favor of the possibility that there is – as Bill Thetford so fruitfully remarked a good half century ago – another way.

 Help is not of us.
 It is really nothing more than seeing and accepting that simple fact.
 As soon as we truly relinquish our stranglehold on doing and acting and directing, then help – very useful help, very powerful help – is there.
-It is the Given that our activity and busy-ness obscures.
+It is already given, a simple fact that all our activity and busy-ness obscures.

 The ego opposes what it perceives as helplessness and surrender.
 It resists fiercely any movement on our part to to give ourselves to God.
 Its resistance can seem very logical and reassuring; that is why there is often a sense of risk involved in the spiritual life, a sense of danger.